All things being equal, just what is the city like at different times of the year? Here’s my view…

-It does get bitterly cold; it’s not uncommon to get down to -15 centigrade (5 Farenheit) on some days.
+It can get bitterly cold; it’s not impossible to get down to -15 centigrade (5 Farenheit) on some days.
 Snow on the roads soon turns to brown slush.
 And if you’ve any kind of profile on your shoes and boots, you’ll end up picking bits of grit out of them for weeks to come.

 If you only visit Vienna once, and you’re not averse to a bit of a chill in the air, then visit when the Christmas markets are on.
 That usually means mid-November until Christmas (and often beyond).

 One advantage of the summer is that large proportions of the local population disappear to summer residences or vacations, so there’s more room for those who stay.